Ascent Of The Amazon Logo

 Xingu “The great water”

-May 24, 2016 by Pete
+May 24, 2016 by Casey

 I have now arrived at the mouth of the giant Rio Xingu, one of the longest tributaries that runs into the Rio Amazonas.
 It’s also controversial because of the Belo Monte dam project that is currently under construction further up the river.
 It’s going to create a huge supply of hydroelectricity for Brazil but it will … Read more »